Laurea-amk-Leppavaara/emptyjsonreader/README.md

    - Optionally, add filters for analyzing data by specific conditions (e.g., date range).

 3. **Report Generation**: Implement a function to write the results of your analysis to a report file (e.g., `report.txt`).
 The report should summarize key findings, such as total entries, most popular occurrences, and any statistics you calculate.

-4. **Optional Features**: If time and motivation allow, implement additional data exploration features, such as:
-   - Filtering the dataset by date or other fields.
-   - Advanced statistical analysis.

 ---